Porphyrin Dye That Improves Light Sensitivity of Colloidal Titanium Dioxide Films

 When reporting that material scientists in China, Europe, Japan and the US have been focussed on dye-sensitized nano structure solar cells, I was unaware of research at Massey University.

 Material scientists at this New Zealand Nanomaterials Research Centre also have made progress on solar panel filled with synthetic dye that not only is environmentally friendly, but it also could cost a fraction of the price of silicon cells.
-“While others are doing related work, in this aspect we are the world leaders,” said Wayne Campbell in a April 5 interview with Mervyn Dykes of the Manawatu Standard.
+“While others are doing related work, in this aspect we are the world leaders,” said Wayne Campbell in a April 5 interview with Mervyn Dykes1 of the Manawatu Standard.

 Dyesol Solar Cell